 Management's Use of Estimates - The preparation of consolidated financial statements, in conformity with accounting principles generally accepted in the United States of America, requires the Company to make estimates and assumptions that affect the reported amounts of assets and liabilities, and the disclosure of contingent assets and liabilities, as of the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Significant estimates and assumptions are used for, but not limited to: (i) asset impairments, including broadcasting licenses and goodwill; (ii) income tax valuation allowances for deferred tax assets; (iii) allowance for doubtful accounts and allowance for sales reserves; (iv) self-insurance reserves; (v) fair value of equity awards; (vi) estimated lives for tangible and intangible assets; (vii) contingency and litigation reserves; (viii) fair value measurements; (ix) acquisition purchase price asset and liability allocations; and (x) uncertain tax positions.
 The Company's accounting estimates require the use of judgment as future events and the effect of these events cannot be predicted with certainty.
 The accounting estimates may change as new events occur, as more experience is acquired and as more information is obtained.
-The Company's evaluation, as considered necessary.
+The Company evaluates and updates assumptions and estimates on an ongoing basis and may use outside experts to assist in the Company's evaluation, as considered necessary.
 Actual results could differ from those estimates.

 Income Taxes - The Company applies the asset and liability method to the accounting for deferred income taxes.
 Deferred income taxes are recognized for all temporary differences between the tax and financial reporting bases of the Company's assets and liabilities based on enacted tax laws and statutory tax rates applicable to the periods in which the differences are expected to affect taxable income.
 A valuation allowance is recorded for a net deferred tax asset balance when it is more likely than not that the benefits of the tax asset will not be realized.
 The Company reviews on a continuing basis the need for a deferred tax asset valuation allowance in the jurisdictions in which it operates.
-Any adjustment to the deferred tax asset valuation allowance is recorded statements of operations in the period that such an adjustment is required.
+Any adjustment to the deferred tax asset valuation allowance is recorded in the consolidated statements of operations in the period that such an adjustment is required.